pfmc-assessments/sablefish/models/2023/README.md

 * rename the fleets
 * make sure forecast file is fixed (cap and allocations), note where Chantel can input GMT values
-* check that at-sea hake fishery bycatch are included in catches
+* check that at-sea hake fishery bycatch are the correct values, emailed VT on 2023-07-07
 * update environmental index cv because the DFA analysis no longer works and Nick is using a Bayesian approach that now gives confidence intervals rather than an estimate of the uncertainty